MLP Pickleball: The Complete Guide to Major League Pickleball (2026)

 📋 About This Guide

-Information in this guide is accurate as of February 1, 2026, based on official MLP announcements, the MLP website, and verified reporting.
-Schedule, rosters, and rules are subject to change — check the official MLP site for the latest updates.
-Player stats and tournament history are available on Tournament Pickle.
+All information in this guide was accurate as of February 1, 2026, and was obtained from official MLP sources, the MLP website, and credible reports.
+Schedule, roster, and rules are subject to change.
+For the latest information, visit the MLP official website.
+Player stats and tournament history are available at Tournament Pickle.